The quickest and easiest way is through the MyAccount password reset tool available through the UCD web site. Go to:

 Canvas Guide for Faculty

-Panotop is a video capture system used by the Anschutz Medical Campus to capture lectures given in AMC classrooms and seminar rooms.
-Most lectures given in School of Pharmacy classes and seminars are recorded and make available to students via Blackboard for review and study.
+Panotopo is a video capture system used by the Anschutz Medical Campus to capture lectures given in AMC classrooms and seminar rooms.
+Most lectures given in School of Pharmacy classes and seminars are recorded and made available to students via Canvas for review and study.
+Look for "Panopto Recordings" in the sidebar in your courses in Canvas.

 CoursEval is a web-based system where students can provide evaluations of classes and faculty.
 Students will use CoursEval at the end of every semester to evaluate each course's professors.

 Scheduling a classroom in the classroom buildings, Education 1 and Education 2, requires an account in the campus room scheduling system.
-You can request an account through this form:
+You can request an account by logging into this web page with your normal UCD credentials:

-Once you have your account, log into the scheduling system here:
+Once you have your account, log into the scheduling system using the same URL.

 To schedule a conference room or seminar room in the Pharmacy and Pharmaceutical Sciences Building, send an email to firstname.lastname@example.org with the following information: